 Findings that may be associated with the history and physical in patients with Lown-Ganong-Levine are rather scarce.
 Occasionally, while taking a history, some patients will note occasional palpitations or endorse a prior history of paroxysmal atrial fibrillation or other atrial arrhythmias.
 On physical exam, again, findings are limited in LGL.
 During cardiac auscultation or palpating pulses, the examiner could potentially sense the irregular rhythm with a change of underlying rhythm.
 The diagnosis of LGL requires the use of a resting EKG, where these patients typically display a pattern of short PR interval but normal QRS complex duration.

 The presence of the Lown-Ganong-Levine pattern is typically detected or suspected utilizing electrocardiogram (EKG) with a characteristic pattern of a short PR interval and normal QRS complex.
 These findings may also represent the presence of enhanced AV nodal conduction (EAVNC).
 While the LGL pattern is typically a clinical diagnosis utilizing an EKG in conjunction with history and physical, the diagnosis of EAVNC usually requires electrophysiologic (EP) evaluation.
 The finding of a short PR interval and the normal QRS complex is thought to be the result of a perinodal accessory pathway utilizing the bundle of James.
-Routine laboratory evaluation, including hormone levels (thyroid-stimulating hormone) and electrolytes (potassium or magnesium), may require monitoring; however, replacement in deficiency has not at this time been shown to affect Lown-Ganong-Levine pattern.
-Vagal maneuvers have previously demonstrated accentuation of a variety of arrhythmias and may be an option; their use in the identification of LGL pattern has not been studied at this time.
+Routine laboratory evaluation, including hormone levels (thyroid-stimulating hormone) and electrolytes (potassium or magnesium), may require monitoring; however, replacement in deficiency has not at this time been shown to affect the Lown-Ganong-Levine pattern.
+Vagal maneuvers have previously demonstrated accentuation of a variety of arrhythmias and may be an option; their use in the identification of LGL patterns has not been studied at this time.
 In most other suspected arrhythmias, Holter monitors or implantable loop recorders may be utilized to evaluate for the presence of conduction abnormalities.
 While use has not previously been a target of research in the evaluation of LGL, outpatient ambulatory monitoring with Holter monitors of loop recorders should be a decision left to the discretion of the treating physician.

 Treatment of Lown-Ganong-Levine currently is centered around the use of antiarrhythmic medications and, when refractory, radiofrequency catheter ablation.
-Emergency treatment is not typically necessary as LGL pattern itself has no established correlations with hemodynamic compromise.
+Emergency treatment is not typically necessary as the LGL pattern itself has no established correlations with hemodynamic compromise.
 Instead, treatment focuses on the prevention of tachyarrhythmias via the accessory pathway.
-Medications utilized previously include digitalis, beta-blockers, calcium channel blockers (CCB) and either class I or III antiarrhythmics.
+Medications utilized previously include digitalis, beta-blockers, calcium channel blockers (CCB), and either class I or III antiarrhythmics.
 Digitalis, beta-blockers, and CCB are thought to aid in controlling LGL by slowing AV nodal conduction and prolonging the refractory period.
 At this time, minimal randomized control trials have taken place, and the data regarding the management of LGL in reported cases has been controversial.
 One report from the late 1980s suggested that the AV nodal conduction in patients with LGL is less influence by calcium channels and parasympathetic tone and as a result, medications that block sodium channels such as sotalol or amiodarone may be more effective.

 In cases refractory to medical therapy, as with other supraventricular tachycardias or accessory pathways, radiofrequency catheter ablation has become a preferred treatment.
 Patients who display reentrant tachycardia with short PR intervals may benefit from an accessory pathway or partial AV nodal ablation.
 In a patient with atrial flutter or fibrillation and rapid ventricular response suspected to be secondary to LGL, complete heart block is inducable via RFA followed by implantation of a pacemaker.